Capital Intensive Definition

 Example of High Capital Intensive Industries

 Imagine you are a utility provider and want to set up a plant that provides electricity to southern California.
-For this, the company has to build either coal, nuclear or wind power station.
-After which they set up a transmission sector and then a billing and retail sector.
-To do all these, the upfront costs will, in general, be billions of USD dollars – which are recorded as assets in the company’s balance sheet.
-For example, PG&E, the electric provider that is under strict scrutiny for recent California’s fires, the total asset value is 89 billion dollars and of which more than 65 billion USD is for different types of plant property and equipment.
-This means PG&E has spent a lot to set up its plants and uses only a fraction of it as working capital.
+First, the company has to build coal, nuclear, or wind power stations.
+After which, they set up a transmission sector and then a billing and retail sector.
+For doing all these, the upfront costs will, in general, be billions of dollars – which are recorded as assets on the company’s balance sheet.
+For example, PG&E, the electric provider under strict scrutiny for recent California fires, has a total asset value of $89 billion.
+More than $65 billion is for different plant property and equipmentPlant Property And EquipmentProperty plant and equipment (PP&E) refers to the fixed tangible assets used in business operations by the company for an extended period or many years.
+Such non-current assets are not purchased frequently, neither these are readily convertible into cash. types.
+It means PG&E has spent a lot to set up its plants and uses only a fraction of it as working capitalWorking CapitalWorking capital is the amount available to a company for day-to-day expenses.
+It's a measure of a company's liquidity, efficiency, and financial health, and it's calculated using a simple formula: "current assets (accounts receivables, cash, inventories of unfinished goods and raw materials) MINUS current liabilities (accounts payable, debt due in one year)".
 Now, let us look at a low capital-intensive company.

 Example of Low Capital Intensive Industries

 Imagine you are a software provider.
-You create software products and sell them off for a profit. in this case, there are no direct upfront costs.
-You hire a bunch of engineers and the only upfront costs are going to be their salaries. on the same case, look at the asset size of facebook.
-The total asset value of facebook (the plant property and equipment) is just over 100 billion USD.
-However, Facebook is worth over 400 billion USD.
-The reason is that Facebook is not a capital-intensive company.
-Its nature lies in the asset-light nature and the ability to grow the company.
+You create software products and sell them off for a profit.
+In this case, there are no direct upfront costs.
+You hire several engineers, and the only upfront costs will be their salaries.
+At the same point, look at the asset size of Facebook.
+The total asset value of Facebook (the plant property and equipment) is just over $100 billion.
+However, Facebook is worth over $400 billion.
+The reason is that Facebook is not a capital intensive company.
+Its nature lies in the asset’s delicate nature and the company’s ability to grow.

 Advantages of Capital-Intensive Industries